hyperledger-archives/sawtooth-docs-archive/community/contributing.md

 Hyperledger Sawtooth issues can be found in
 [Github Issues](issue_tracking).
 Any unassigned items are probably still open.
-When in doubt, ask on RocketChat about a specific issue (see [Joining the Discussion](./join_the_discussion.html)).
+When in doubt, ask on Discord about a specific issue (see [Joining the Discussion](./join_the_discussion.html)).

 ## The Commit Process